groupdocs-assembly/GroupDocs.Assembly-Products/english/assembly/_index.md

 ############################# Header ############################
 title: "Document Automation and Reporting Solution"
-description: "Auto-generate reports in different formats from custom templates and different data sources with our cross platform apps and APIs.‎"
+description: "Auto-generate reports in different formats from custom templates and different data sources with our cross platform apps and APIs."

 ############################# APIs ###############################
 apis: